muratk3n/thirdwave/en/tweets/2019/week51.md

 ---

+In the past 30+ yrs we've seen the opposite from the left leaders - Clinton, Blair, Bama - suave, hipters who can get elected, but cannot deliver left leaving an electoral disaster behind (it is the policy execution that is lasting, not lip biting).
+Corbyn was stiff who probably could deliver left.
+Ideally u want both.

+*2019-12-18 20:43:6*

+---

 Basically the motto is get elected, somehow, then deliver left, ppl will feel the diff and vote for you.
 Parties who did not do that have been disappearing - we talk a lot abt US, UK, how Dems are miserable